hangoeun16/hangoeun16.github.io/_courses/INM713/lecture-01-part1.markdown

 While subject and object are nodes of the graph, node can be 3 different kinds.
   - resource (Internationalised/Uniform Resource Identifier): a concept that people/user/program want to describe.
 Unlike a blank node, it has a unique identifier.
-  - literal: value such as string, number, date
+  - literal: a value of certain type such as string, number, date
-  - blank node: a resource without unique identifier
+  - blank node: a resource without unique identifier (annonymous)

 #### Resource Identifier
 We can use both Uniform Resource Identifier (URI) and International Resource Identifier (IRI) to identify our resource.
 While URI and IRI are similar, IRI can be understood as international version of URI: URI uses ASCII and IRI uses unicode, which allows broader support.